Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 While, like in so many other houses, our fridge is completely covered in magnets, there’s something else I have been collecting for years.

 I know, you might be thinking that it’s definitely not among the Scotland souvenirs you’d have thought about, right?
-And yet in Scotland my collection became larger… and larger (to the point that Al was glad there was no more space in my carry-on).
+And yet in Scotland my collection grew larger… and larger (to the point that Al was glad there was no more space in my carry-on).

 You will find lovely mugs in many shops in Scotland.
 I bought the cutest one on the Royal Mile in Edinburgh.
 While they are a little bit more expensive than the ones you will find in the smaller Scottish villages, they were perfect for my collection.